 The Uncertainty of Measurement pages contains all the UOM data for all of the Affinity Labs methods.
-This and many other useful tools like the submission forms and the contact page can be found in the hamburger menu [ ☰ ] located in the top left corner of the site as well as on the laboratory analysis page.
+These can be found in the hamburger menu [ ☰ ] located in the top left corner of the site under the 'Forms and downloads' heading.
+Once on this page, navigate to the 'Analysis information' section.

 Occasionally, it may be required to reissue export certificates with updated sample descriptions, or to regenerate export certificates with current dates to ensure that they are still valid.
 Affinity Labs can re-issue certificates with updated details using the original analysis.
 Please contact our Customer Service team for a personalised quote if you require a large number of repeat certificates re-issues.